TanvirArjel/EFCore.GenericRepository/README.md

 8. It also has support to reset your EF Core DbContext state whenever you really needed.

 9. Most importantly, it has full Unit Testing support.

-## Giving a star (⭐)

-**If you find this library useful, please don't forget to encouraging me to do such more stuffs by giving a star to this repository.
-Thank you.**

 ## How do I get started?